-US death toll closes in on Italy’s as the Midwest braces
+US death toll closes in on Italy’s as Midwest braces

 The pandemic’s center of gravity has long since shifted from China to Europe and the United States, which now has by far the largest number of confirmed cases, with more than half a million.

-As of midday Saturday, the U.S. death toll was just short of Italy’s, which stood at about 18,850.
+As of midday Saturday, the U.S. death toll reached over 18,850, while Italy reported that the number of dead there had climbed to nearly 19,500.

+Over the past week, the number of new deaths each day has been about three times higher on average in the U.S. than in Italy.
+Deaths have risen more than 9,000 for the week in the U.S. compared with fewer than 3,000 in Italy.

 About half the deaths in the United States were in the New York metropolitan area, where hospitalizations were nevertheless slowing down and other indicators suggested social distancing is “flattening the curve” of infections.

 But with authorities warning that the crisis in New York is far from the over, the city announced that its 1.1 million-student school system will remain closed for the rest of the academic year.